 I love to share my home with my friends and family.
 It’s fantastic being able to have a house full of guests.
-Because I have a large home, I was thinking, what if my friends ask me to look after their pet?
+Because I have a large home, I was thinking, what if my friends ask me to look after their pets?
 If you’re not a pet owner, the thought can be a scary one.
 I’ve had a think and tried to pull together some tips, just in case!

 Ask For A Checklist

 If you don’t own a pet, I think it’s a good idea to ask for a to-do list.
 Even if you own pets, I’d ask.
-Each pet is different (much like their owners!).
+Each pet is different (much like its owners!).
 I’d want to know what food the pet likes and when it likes to eat.
 I’d also like to know of any allergies or illnesses I might notice while caring for them.
-If it were a dog or cat taking medication, I’d want to some tips on how to deliver it to them.
+If it were a dog or cat taking medication, I’d want some tips on how to deliver it to them.

 Tidy Away Breakables

-If you’re thinking of looking after a friends cat or dog, my first instinct would be to tidy away anything that might break.
+If you’re thinking of looking after a friend’s cat or dog, my first instinct would be to tidy away anything that might break.
 Animals love to explore especially if it’s somewhere new!
 I’d make sure anything fragile was out of reach or locked away.
-Remember, if it’s a cat they can climb quite high.
+Remember, if it’s a cat it can climb quite high.
 Moving something to the top shelf might be effective if you have an extra mischievous cat.

 Stock Up On Supplies

 I’d imagine the owner of the pet would provide you with a few bits to make sure their pet has everything they need.
 I liked to feel ready and prepared, so I’d browse a site like www.petfleas.co.uk first to see if there’s anything useful for the pet.
 It might be a good idea to have a few extra treats.
 Any pet will like you more if you feed it something special!